 Allen DWI Attorneys

-- Be willing to participate in an intensive supervision and treatment program
+- Be willing to take part in an intensive supervision and treatment program

-- Be charged with certain DWI and drug offenses
+- Have certain DWI and drug offense convictions

-Admission into the DWI/drug court requires a conviction, either at trial or through a guilty plea, but in lieu of jail time participants are placed on supervised probation, receive no community service and are granted an occupational license – which allows them to drive up to 12 hours per day – with no filing fee.
+Admission into the DWI/drug court requires a conviction, either at trial or through a guilty plea.
+But instead of jail time, participants receive supervised probation with no community service.
+The court also grants participants occupational licenses, allowing them to drive up to 12 hours per day, with no filing fee.

 Program participants must agree to adhere to the following: